Kefirchik99/MoodGify-Front/README.md

 Commit your changes: git commit -m 'Add some AmazingFeature'.
 Push to the branch: git push origin feature/AmazingFeature.
 Open a pull request.

+License
+This project is licensed under the MIT License.
+See LICENSE for details.